nasa/cumulus/docs/workflows/workflow-triggers.md

 There are three lambda functions in the API package responsible for scheduling and starting workflows: `SF scheduler`, `message consumer`, and `SF starter`.
 Each Cumulus instance comes with a Start SF [SQS queue](https://aws.amazon.com/sqs/).

-The `SF scheduler` lambda puts a message onto the `start SF` queue.
+The `SF scheduler` lambda puts a message onto the `Start SF` queue.
 This message is picked up the `Start SF` lambda and an execution is started with the body of the message as the input.

 When a one time rule is created, the `schedule SF` lambda is triggered.
 Rules that are not one time are associated with a [CloudWatch event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) which will manage the trigger of the lambdas that trigger the workflows.